Roger Ebert: 1975–1999: Pulitzer winner

 Siskel and Ebert were sometimes accused of trivializing film criticism.
-Richard Corliss, in Film Comment, called the show "a sitcom (with its own noodling, toodling theme song) starring two guys who live in a movie theater and argue all the time".
+Richard Corliss called the show "a sitcom (with its own noodling, toodling theme song) starring two guys who live in a movie theater and argue all the time".
 Ebert responded that "I am the first to agree with Corliss that the Siskel and Ebert program is not in-depth film criticism" but that "When we have an opinion about a movie, that opinion may light a bulb above the head of an ambitious youth who then understands that people can make up their own minds about movies."
 He also noted that they did "theme shows" condemning colorization and showing the virtues of letterboxing.
 He argued that "good criticism is commonplace these days.
 Film Comment itself is healthier and more widely distributed than ever before.
 Film Quarterly is, too; it even abandoned eons of tradition to increase its page size.
 And then look at Cinéaste and American Film and the specialist film magazines (you may not read Fangoria, but if you did, you would be amazed at the erudition its writers bring to the horror and special effects genres.)"
 Corliss wrote that "I do think the program has other merits, and said so in a sentence of my original article that didn't make it into type: 'Sometimes the show does good: in spotlighting foreign and independent films, and in raising issues like censorship and colorization.'
 The stars' recent excoriation of the MPAA's X rating was salutary to the max."
+Andrew Sarris intervened: "I would caution Corliss against the sin of despair.
+And I would advise Ebert that what is at risk in his very accomplished Laurel-and-Hardy routines with Gene Siskel is neither his aesthetic integrity nor his emotional sincerity, but, rather, what I have perceived in private conversations as an irreverent wit being steadily eroded by too calculating a deference to the banalities of a mass audience."